nuuuwan/news_lk3_data/README.md

 *2024-05-07 21:55:00* · [`economynextcom`](https://economynext.com/sri-lanka-central-bank-rings-alarm-bell-over-changing-current-imf-agreed-economic-policies-161920/) · `en`

-ECONOMYNEXT – Sri Lanka’s Central Bank Governor Nandalal Weerasinghe warned the public that the country could go back to the 2022 crisis if any future government changes the current International Monetary Fund (IMF) subscribed economic policies reforms.
+ECONOMYNEXT – Sri Lanka’s Central Bank Governor Nandalal Weerasinghe warned the public that the country could go back to the 2022 crisis if any future government changes the current International Monetary Fund (IMF) subscribed economic policies and reforms.

 Weerasinghe said there is hardly any space for economic policy maneuvering under the current situation, but there could be a few adjustments without changing the overall goals, which President Ranil Wickremesinghe government had agreed with the IMF.